pulkitjalan/contact-form-backend/README.md

 </form>
 ```

 Once configured, it will send the contact form submission to the configured email.
-A reply to address will automatically be added as the `email` field.
+A reply to address will automatically be added as the `email` fields value.
+Files can also be attached using a `files` for `files[]` field.

 ## Requirements